inboxpraveen/LLM-Minutes-of-Meeting/README.md

 ------

 **<u>For your Information</u>: I am working on fine-tuning custom LLMs and development.
 Please be patient while the whole project is completely stable.
 I will add training & inference code once completed.
-Do :star: This repository if you need to know latest updates.** :smile: **Appreciate your time.**
+Do :star: this repository if you need to know latest updates.** :smile: **Appreciate your time.**

 ------